 Telluride home prices are not only among the most expensive in Colorado, but Telluride real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Telluride isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Telluride are a mix of both white- and blue-collar jobs.
+Telluride is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Telluride is a town of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Telluride who work in sales jobs (18.41%), management occupations (14.85%) and food service (13.66%).

 Of important note, Telluride is also a town of artists.
 Telluride has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Telluride’s character.